An Exciting Marine Odyssey with the Most Family-Focused Fun in the Islands!

 Our exploration of Santa Cruz begins with a visit to a tortoise reserve at El Manzanillo, where we'll have a chance for close-up encounters with the numerous wild giant tortoises that freely roam these lush environs year-round.
 Next, we return to the coast and the town of Puerto Ayora, where you may choose between two activities: a visit to the world-famous Charles Darwin Research Station with free time in town, or a walk to a pristine beach at Tortuga Bay for swimming and relaxing.

 At Darwin Station, which operates in conjunction with Galapagos National Park, learn about the efforts of scientists, guides, rangers and park managers to preserve the UNESCO World Heritage Site that is the Galapagos.
 At the tortoise-rearing facility, see tiny babies bred to help increase the depleted tortoise population, a central part of the station's conservation mission.
 To date, more than 10,000 tortoises have been returned to the wild in Galapagos through the program.
 After visiting the station, there's still some time to walk around town.
 Those opting to visit Tortuga Bay will make an easy 3-mile walk (about an hour and 15 minutes one way, plus return) to a large, pristine beach that is a sanctuary for the many iguanas, crabs

 and birds that dot the lava rocks.
 Or, for those who wish, enjoy a full afternoon of free time in town to browse the shops and galleries before heading back to the boat to sail this evening.

 Day 10: San Cristobal / Quito / Depart

 then visit the National Park Interpretation Center for a concluding overview of the natural and human history of the islands.
-At last it's time to bid farewell to the islands and fly back to Quito's new international airport, where we meet departing flights or continue onward for those extending their travels to the Amazon rain forest or Machu Picchu.
+Finally, it's time to bid farewell to the islands and fly back to Quito's international airport, where we meet homeward flights or continue on for those extending their travels to the Amazon rain forest or Machu Picchu.